donrolling/DefinitelyTyped.JQuery.Growl/README.md

 Kevin said in a comment on this issue (https://github.com/ksylvest/jquery-growl/issues/21) that he a CoffeeScript guy, so it seemed unlikely that he would be adding a d.ts file for us.

-I've taken the initiative and place this d.ts file here for free use.
+I've taken the initiative to do this and placed this d.ts file here in hopes that it would save someone else some time.

+Feel free to let me know if I missed some things.
+I made this very quickly without any testing.
+It seems to be working for the TS compiler in my limited usage though.